Aircloak/aircloak/air/docs/content/datastores.md

 Parquet files stored on disk, on HDFS, or in AWS S3.
 Using the [RDBMS storage plugin](https://drill.apache.org/docs/rdbms-storage-plugin/) you can also connect to any other relational database for which Aircloak Insights does not already offer native support.
-A prerequisite for this is that the database provides a JDBC drivers.
+A prerequisite for this is that the database provides a JDBC driver.

 #### Exposing the dataset